dominodatalab/SCE_SDTM_TEMPLATE/README.md

 This repo and corresponding Domino Project contains the folder structure to template a study wide SDTM project.

+This repo project is copied by Data Management to instantiate a new study specfic SDTM GitHub repo and Domino Project.

 # Directory structure

 The programming is created in a typical clinical trial folder structure, where the production (prod) and qc programs have independent directory trees.